The process for finding

 - You will need MIT Web Certificates on your computer to apply.
 If you do not have MIT Web Certificates on your computer please contact your department and download the certificates.

-- You may apply anytime between the open and close dates for the allocation.
-Your chances of receiving an assignment through the allocation are the same regardless of when you apply.
+- You may apply for housing through the MyHousing Portal anytime between the open and close dates for either the (i) building switch lottery process (only for the new Graduate Tower at Site 4) or (ii) the general housing allocation process.
+These are both lottery processes and your chances of receiving an assignment are the same regardless of when you apply during the open application periods.

 - You will not be able to apply before you are accepted as a student at MIT and have accepted the offer from your department.